AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

   * For the publish tier and the preview tier, a Continuous Delivery Network (CDN) Service is also available as the first entry point.

-* For demonstration instances of AEM as a Cloud Service the architecture is simplified to a single author node.
+* For demonstration instances of AEM as a Cloud Service the architecture is simplified.
 Therefore it does not present all the characteristics of standard development, stage or production environment.
 This also means that there can be some downtime and there is not support for backup/restore operations.

 ## Deployment Architecture {#deployment-architecture}